Faculty & Staff Directory

 Biography

 Dr. Charlie Mitchell teaches Theatre Appreciation (live and online), Playwriting, Advanced Improvisation, and Comedy Practice.
 After completing his BFA actor training at Ithaca College, he studied playwriting at Boston Universtiy with Nobel prize-winning author Derek Walcott.
 After earning a PhD from the University of Colorado, he was a production dramaturg for the Colorado Shakespeare Festival and later for Playmakers Repertory, where he was a visiting professor at The University of North Carolina at Chapel Hill.
 For three years, he was an artistic associate with the award-winning Chesapeake Shakespeare Company and has worked as an actor for a variety of theatres in New York City, Chicago, and Baltimore.
 He is currently a company member of the Hippodrome Theatre, the only professional theatre in Gainesville, where he has appeared in Let the Right One In, The Legend of Georgia McBride, Hamlet, Hand to God, Peter and the Starcatcher, Mr. Burns, and The Tempest.
 At the Hippodrome, he also directed A Doll's House, Part 2, As You Like It, and The Snow Queen, his adaption of the story by Hans Christian Anderson.
 His most recent play, The Report, was performed by the American Theatre of Actors in New York City.
 Based on real events in 1958/9, it shows how the lives of students and professors are forever changed when a state senator decides to root out homosexuality from a Florida university.
 At UF, Dr. Mitchell has directed the following productions: Eurydice, Luna Gale, Sketchy People (written by Dr. Mitchell), Metamorphoses, Hobson's Choice, Urinetown, A Piece of My Heart, You Can't Take It With You, The Grapes of Wrath, and In the Blood.
-Dr. Mitchell also designed a program for the Veteran's Administration which uses improvisation to help homeless veterans improve their social skills and address longstanding emotional problems.
+He also designed a program for the Veteran's Administration which uses improvisation to help homeless veterans improve their social skills and address longstanding emotional problems.

 Contact Information